ogparra/Mealshare/README.md

 # Mealshare
-Mealshare, a web tool to allow users to share pantry items/keep track of them
+ A web application project that targets users who want to keep track of the food that they currently have in their pantry.